anosubmission2023/ACPexperiments/README.md

 LCP-RF and LCP-RF-G is not optimized yet.

-**I. To compute the PI of a given model (mean_estimator or quantile_score) using QRF-TC.
+**I. To compute the PI of a given model (mean_estimator or quantile_estimator) using QRF-TC.
 First, we need to define ACXplainer module which has the same parameters as a classic RandomForest, and its parameters should be optimized to predict accurately the nonconfirmity score of the calibration datasets of the model.**
 ```python
 from ACP.acv_explainers import ACXplainer